taikt/LKMPG/4.12.12/LKMPG-4.12.12.rst

 table to its original state.

 The source code here is an example of such a kernel module.
-We want to "spy" on a certain user, and to printk() a message whenever that user opens a file.
+We want to "spy" on a certain user, and to **pr_info()** a message whenever that user opens a file.
 Towards this end, we replace the system call to open a file with our own function, called **our_sys_open**.
-This function checks the uid (user's id) of the current process, and if it's equal to the uid we spy on, it calls printk() to display the name of the file to be opened.
+This function checks the uid (user's id) of the current process, and if it's equal to the uid we spy on, it calls pr_info() to display the name of the file to be opened.
 Then, either way, it calls the original open() function with the same parameters, to actually open the file.